 Term sheet: a nonbinding document that captures the business terms of an agreement between a company and the University around a particular technology.

 Trademark : protection given to any distinctive word, name, symbol, or device, or any combination used, or intended to be used, in commerce to identify and distinguish the goods of one manufacturer or seller from goods manufactured or sold by others, and to indicate the source of the goods.
-OTC generally does not pursue trademark protection except in select cases.
+Technology Commercialization generally does not pursue trademark protection except in select cases.

 Trade secret: protection given to a formula, process, device, or other business information that is kept confidential to maintain an advantage over competitors.
 Due to the open nature of public universities, trade secrets, while commonly important intellectual property in companies, are less commonly protected in academic settings.